 Austin becomes its own slice of paradise in the fall, when the heat of the Texas summer has subsided and conditions are perfect for solo travel adventuring.
 Thanks to Austin’s festival vibe, you never quite feel alone in the city.
 The Texas capital features loads of food truck trailer parks to grab a meal.
 If you’re into live music, Austin answers with plenty of venues to see it all from mainstream artists to local acts.
 By day, you can explore South Congress for its quirky shops and restaurants and come dusk, you can see the bats make their nightly flight from the South Congress Bridge.
 Fall festivals are abundant in the area too, like the Austin City Limits Music Festival in October, hailed as one of the country’s largest celebrations of live music or the Sound on Sound Fest in November, the city’s newest progressive music festival.

 A successful solo travel getaway often involves selecting the right city for going it alone.
 These cities across the U.S. not only cater to solo travelers but truly come alive during the autumn season.

-Where do you like to travel in the fall on a solo trip?
+Where do you like to travel solo in the fall?
 Share your pick with us in the comments below.